wjdenny/wjdenny.github.io/content/@2022forte_second.md

 ---
+aliases:
-alias: "Building a Second Brain: A Proven Method to Organize Your Digital Life and Unlock Your Creative Potential"
+  - "Building a Second Brain: A Proven Method to Organize Your Digital Life and Unlock Your Creative Potential"
 tags:
+  - type/source
+  - topic/pkm
+  - triage/important
+  - read
+  - summarize
-  - "type/source"
+  - synthesize
-  - "topic/pkm"
+  - quote
 draft: false
 ---
 # Building a Second Brain: A Proven Method to Organize Your Digital Life and Unlock Your Creative Potential